Martin Noël

 1987 Max-Ernst-Stipendium, Brühl, Germany

-The work of Martin Noël is based on the thoughts of Otto Freundlich (1878-1943), who played a decisive role in the development of modern art.
+Martin Noël's work is based on the ideas of Otto Freundlich (1878-1943), who played a key role in the development of modern art.
 He considered the line to be the essential separating feature between things, which makes spatial perception possible in the first place.

-Also significant for Noël are the thoughts of the English philosopher John Berger (1926-2017), in which he advocated the discovery of the unnoticed, the rather meaningless in the perception of nature.
+The thoughts of the English philosopher John Berger (1926-2017), in which he spoke out in favour of discovering the unnoticed, the rather meaningless in the perception of nature, are also significant for Noël.

-As abstract as Martin Noël's pictures may seem, they all have their origin in the immediate, unnoticed reality addressed by Berger.
+As abstract as Martin Noël's pictures may appear, they all have their origins in the immediate, unnoticed reality addressed by Berger.

-Be it the cracks in the floor of the World Trade Center in New York after the first bombing in 1993, or be it the cracks in the walls of the houses of Venice and Paris or the shadows of flowers that he discovered on his travels and put on paper as sketches.
+Be it the cracks in the floor of the World Trade Centre in New York after the first bomb attack in 1993, or the cracks in the walls of the houses in Venice and Paris, or the shadows of flowers that he discovered on his travels and sketched on paper.

-Later, he cut these lines into the wood of a printing block and, completely in the tradition of Albrecht Dürer as a wood engraver, produced the series of his prints on paper or canvas.
-In doing so, he printed in a very special colourfulness, which was oriented towards the colour theory of Le Corbusier (1887- 1965).
-He always printed in small editions; the larger prints were usually unique.
+He later cut these lines into the wood of a printing block and, in the tradition of Albrecht Dürer as a wood engraver, produced the series of his prints on paper or canvas.
+In doing so, he printed in a very special colour scheme based on the colour theory of Le Corbusier (1887-1965).
+He always printed in small editions; the larger prints were mostly one-offs.

-After completing the printing work, he often declared the printing block itself to be an artistic object by covering it with paint or gold leaf, thus depriving it of its reusability.
+After completing the printing work, he often declared the printing block itself to be an artistic object by covering it with colour or gold leaf, thus removing its reusability.

-In his entire artistic oeuvre, therein lies the achievement of Martin Noël, he found his own artistic position.
+In his entire artistic oeuvre, Martin Noël's achievement lies in the fact that he found his own artistic position.
 It is dedicated to the excessive dialogue between line and surface.
-In doing so, he succeeds in overcoming the meaningful expressive realism that prevailed in German painting during his creative period.
-(Text: Dr. Wenzel Jacob - art historian)
+In doing so, he succeeded in overcoming the meaning-heavy expressive realism that prevailed in German painting during his creative period.
+(Text: Dr Wenzel Jacob - art historian)